-There may come a day that the Start/Stop function on your Mercedes-Benz no longer works.
-In this article, we go over possible causes that can prevent you from starting the engine with the Start/Stop button.
+There may come a day when the Start/Stop function on your Mercedes-Benz no longer works.
+This article reviews possible causes that can prevent you from starting the engine with the Start/Stop button.

 In case of an emergency